ManimCommunity/manim/docs/source/tutorials/quickstart.rst

 Quickstart
 ==========

-This document will lead you step by step through the necessary procedure to get started with manim for the first time as soon as possible.
+This document will lead you to step by step through the necessary procedure to get started with manim for the first time as soon as possible.
 This tutorial assumes you have already installed manim following the steps in :doc:`../installation`.